jakevdp/lombscargle/docs/lombscargle/index.rst

 Specifying the Frequency
 ------------------------
-With the ``autopower()`` method used above, a heuristic is applied to select a valid frequency grid.
+With the ``autopower()`` method used above, a heuristic is applied to select a suitable frequency grid.
 By default, the heuristic assumes that the width of peaks is inversely proportional to the observation baseline, and that the maximum frequency is a factor of 5 larger than the so-called "average Nyquist frequency", computed based on the average observation spacing.